raspberrypilearning/cd-beginner-html-css-sushi/en/step_13.md

   }
 ```

-The above rule applies to links `<a>` inside list items in an unordered list inside a navigation section.
+The above rule applies to links `<a>` inside list items `<li>` in an unordered list `<ul>` inside a navigation section `<nav>`.
 Wow, that's four selectors!

 ![Menu bar with link underlining removed](images/egMenuBarNoUnderline.png)

-Remember how you removed the link tags in some list items so you could easily see what page was clicked?
+Remember how you removed the link tags from some list items in the `<nav>` so you can easily see what page you're on?
 Why not also change the text colour of those navigation list items which are not links!

 - Find your `nav ul li` selector, and **inside** the curly braces add the line: